 Store curtains are often hung at the entrances of shops and restaurants in Japan.
 Here is the role of these curtains and their origin.
 What are these curtains?
 You may have noticed flag-like curtains hanging in front of Japanese shops or restaurants.
 These are called noren in Japanese.
 In Japanese, this word is written with…

-The meanings and perceptions of colors are a cultural construct that can reflect a country’s history and beliefs.
-Read on to discover the interesting historical background and some unusual facts for some important colors in Japanese culture.
-Green and Blue Used to Be the Same Word Today this word means blue, but for a very…
+Japanese colors and their symbolism are different than the West’s since perceptions of colors are a cultural construct.
+They reflect the country’s history and beliefs.
+Read on to discover the Japanese culture’s different colors and why.
+In Japanese, the Green and Blue Used to Be the Same Today, the word ao (青) means blue, but…